kuzzleio/documentation/src/guide/1/iot/javascript/index.md

 ## Subscribe to notifications

-Now we will subscribe to the Kuzzle `Kuzzle/response` so that the client can listen to published messages.
+Now we will subscribe to the Kuzzle `Kuzzle/response` topic, so that the client can be notified about published messages.

 Before continuing this guide, a word about how the MQTT topics are organized by Kuzzle: